BozJR/product-preview-card/README.md

-# Frontend Mentor - Product preview card component solution
+# Product preview card component solution

-This is My solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a Product preview card component (internet product i.e perfume with prices/discounts etc).

 ## Table of contents